 Secondly take a moment to reflect on what you are really asking here.
 What would it mean if you won every single client that came through your door?
 It would mean you have absolutely no competition and having no competition is actually a bad thing.
 Read our separate post on this here.

 These clients are not unmanageable.

-That’s the right attitude.
+Have the right attitude.

-After all the disappointment, rejection and awkwardness that comes with a definite no return booking- when you can take a deep breath, hold your head high and smile at the next client who is ready to align herself with your great treatments and brand.
+After all the disappointment, rejection and awkwardness that comes with a definite non- returner, simply take a deep breath, hold your head high and smile at the next client who is ready to align herself with your treatments and brand.

 Has anything like this happened to you?